Unboxed-Software/solana-course/content/compressed-nfts.md

 Fortunately, you can use tools created by Solana Foundation, the Solana developer community, and Metaplex to simplify the process.
 Specifically, we’ll be using the `@solana/spl-account-compression` SDK, the Metaplex Bubblegum program, and the Bubblegum program’s corresponding TS SDK `@metaplex-foundation/mpl-bugglegum`.

 <aside>
-💡 At the time of writing, the Metaplex team is transitioning to a new bubblegum client SDK that supports umi, their modular framework for building and using JS clients for Solana programs.
-We will not be using the umi version of the SDK in this lesson.
+💡 At the time of writing, the Metaplex team is transitioning to a new bubblegum client SDK that supports UMI, their modular framework for building and using JS clients for Solana programs.
+We will not be using the UMI version of the SDK in this lesson.
 Rather, we’ll be hardcoding our dependency to version 0.7 (`@metaplex-foundation/mpl-bubblegum@0.7`).
 This version provides simple helper functions for building Bubblegum instructions.
 </aside>

 ### Prepare metadata